 The city wall is completed and bold, white-colored gates are already under construction.
 The city moat is taking shape ...

 One of his ministers, and a brilliant engineer, Guo Shou Jing (below left), has located a great water source for Kubilai's capital and has constructed Baifu Canal, which carries sufficient water into Dadu.
 The canal ends at Dadu's harbor, Jishuitan.

-But to build a capital also a huge amount of timber, brick and coal is needed, and so is an abundant amount of food.
+But building a capital takes a huge amount of timber, brick, coal and food.

 Both building material and food is available in Central- and South China, but not in North China.
 What to do?

 There is of course the famous Imperial Way, running all the way from Canton (today's Guangzhou, just north of Hong Kong) and all the way to a point a mere 17 km east of Kubilai's new capital.

 The Grand Canal was originally built in year 605 during the Sui Dynasty (AD 581-618).

 It was a gigantic 2,500 km canal commissioned by Sui emperor Yangdi (604-617) (left).
 Joining up with the Southern river systems at Hangzhou it formed the Imperial Way.
 It was capable of transporting commodities and food all the way from Guangzhou to Tongxian, some 17 km east of Beijing (right).